-As of December 31, 2021, our principal source of liquidity was cash and cash equivalents totaling \$514.4 million, which was held for working capital purposes, as well as the available balance of our revolving line of credit, described further below.
+As of December 31, 2022, our principal sources of liquidity were cash and cash equivalents and short-term and long-term investments in marketable securities totaling \$451.2 million, which was held for working capital purposes and to fund repurchases of our Class A common stock (as described more fully below), as well as the available balance of our revolving line of credit, described further below.

-We have financed our operations primarily through sales of our equity securities, conversions of our redeemable preferred stock, payments received from customers, and borrowings under our credit facility.
+We have financed our operations primarily through payments received from customers and sales of our equity securities.